ManticoreGamesInc/platform-documentation/src/getting_started/core_help.md

 ## FAQ

-[The Frequently Asked Questions](https://forums.coregames.com/t/creation-in-core-faq/83/7) post on the Core Creator Forums is an excellent starting point to solve problems and get back to creation.
+[The Frequently Asked Questions](https://support.coregames.com/hc/en-us/categories/360003284214-FAQ) post on the Core Help Center is an excellent starting point to solve problems and get back to creation.

 ## Core Creator Discord